China in the Vietnam War: Chinese considerations

-Jian Chen argues that China, as a beneficiary of the agreement, desired to tackle domestic problems, rather than get involved in another direct Sino-American confrontation after the Korean War.
-China’s intention can also be proved directly by Zhou Enlai’s talk with Ho Chi Minh and Pham Van Dong in November 1956.
-Zhou repeatedly emphasized that "the unification should be regarded as a long-term struggle" and that "only when the North had been consolidated with extensive efforts, would it become possible to talk about how to win over the South and how to unify the country.”
+Jian Chen argues that China, as a beneficiary of the agreement following the Geneva Conference, desired to tackle domestic problems, rather than get involved in another direct Sino-American confrontation after the Korean War.
+China's intention can also be proved directly by Zhou Enlai's talk with Ho Chi Minh and Pham Van Dong in November 1956.
+Zhou repeatedly emphasized that "the unification should be regarded as a long-term struggle" and that "only when the North had been consolidated with extensive efforts, would it become possible to talk about how to win over the South and how to unify the country."
 Thus, he concluded the leaders in Beijing never encouraged Hanoi to liberate the South militarily.

 Qiang Zhai had the same ideas in his book and pointed out Chinese gave Ho Chi Minh and his movement much support, but Ho was his own master and set his own agenda.
 The clearest example occurred after the Geneva Conference of 1954 when the French withdrew from North Vietnam.
 Ho Chi Minh dreamed to expand his success from north to south and unify his country, which worried the Chinese, who feared the triggering of American intervention.
 After all, China had just fought the Korean War against the Americans, which had placed enormous stress on the domestic economy.
 When the French withdrew from North Vietnam in 1954, the Chinese greatly wanted a relaxation of tensions in Southeast Asia since they did not want to fight another Korean War in Vietnam.